-The Company has a Market Disclosure and Communications policy that details the activities undertaken by FAR to effect two way communication with investors.
+The Company has a Market Disclosure & Communications Policy that details the activities undertaken by FAR to effect two-way communication with investors.

 The Company's primary communication platform is its website at www.far.com.au.
 The website automatically uploads ASX announcements to the FAR website upon their release and in turn automatically emails this information to shareholders registered to receive email alerts.
 Shareholder registration is via the website homepage.
 All non-ASX market releases are also uploaded to the website and automatically emailed to registered shareholders.
-All announcements include the company telephone numbers for the FAR office and email addresses for Managing Director (Ms C.M.
-Norman), Business Development Manager (Mr G.A.
-Ramsay) and the FAR Investor Relations consultant (Mr I Howarth) should shareholders wish to make an enquiry of the Company.
+All announcements include the name of the Managing Director and the Investor Relations Manager, the company telephone number and email address for the FAR office should shareholders wish to make an enquiry of the Company.
 The Company also has a general email address where shareholders can lodge their queries.
 These queries are answered as soon as practicable.